Learn About Being a Code Enforcement Officer

 Second, code enforcement officers must be able to explain their decisions.
 When they say something isn’t up to snuff, the people who are supposed to bring the project or property into compliance need to understand what is deficient and how that deficiency should be remedied.
 It isn't enough to point out errors.
 Officers help people come into compliance.

 Third, code enforcement officers must be able to communicate tactfully in difficult situations.
-Many times, citizens are not going to be happy about a code enforcement officer’s decision.
+Many times, citizens are not going to be happy with a code enforcement officer’s decision.
 An officer’s decision could delay a construction project which will cost the contractor or the property owner money -- perhaps lots of money.

 When money is involved, things can get heated quickly.
-It is absolutely vital that code enforcement officers retain their cool in these situations.
+It is vital that code enforcement officers retain their cool in these situations.
 As a government agent, the officer must retain a professional demeanor, de-escalate situations when possible and know when to walk away from someone who won’t have a reasonable interaction.